Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.0.0/advanced-topics/networkobject-parenting.md

   │
   └─ Child #2 (GameObject with NetworkTransform component attached to it)
 ```
-While this won't give you any warnings and, depending upon the transform settings of Child #1 & #2, it might appear to work properly (that is, synchronizes clients, etc.), it is important to understand how the child `GameObject`, with no `NetworkObject` component attached to it, and parent `GameObject`, that does have a `NetworkObject` component attached to it, will be synchronized when a client connects to an already in-progress network session (that is, late joins or late joining client).
+While this won't give you any warnings and, depending upon the transform settings of Child #1 & #2, it might appear to work properly (that is, synchronizes clients, etc.), it's important to understand how the child `GameObject`, with no `NetworkObject` component attached to it, and parent `GameObject`, that does have a `NetworkObject` component attached to it, will be synchronized when a client connects to an already in-progress network session (that is, late joins or late joining client).
 If Child #1 or Child #2 have had changes to their respective `GameObject`'s transform before a client joining, then upon a client late joining the two child `GameObject`'s transforms won't get synchronized during the initial synchronization period because they don't have `NetworkObject` components attached to them:

 ```
 Network Prefab Root (Late joining client is synchronized with `GameObject`'s current transform state)